SAP-archive/docs/concepts/collaboration/organizations.md

 ## What's the difference between my user account and an organization account?

-Your user account is your identity on Recast.AI.
+Your user account is your identity on SAP Conversational AI.
 Your user account can be a member of any number of organizations.